 Especially The Three Principles psychology and Sufism, my allies to sense-making and serenity.

-The format you use to experience a breakthrough is NOT that important.
+The modality you use to experience a breakthrough is NOT that important.

 What matters is that you bring compassion and clarity into your thinking.

-These two enable your progress and also make it worthwhile.
+Those two qualities will enable your progress and also make it worthwhile.

-It gives meaning to my years of struggle on the planet to hear back that people feel safe, seen and supported by how I am present with them.
-Gentle Power rocks!
+It gives meaning to my years of struggle on the planet to hear back that people feel safe, seen and supported through my championing.
+Gentle Power is actually quite powerful!

 The longer story